O.Translator vs. Google: PDF Translation That Keeps Format

 For any serious, professional, or business document translation tasks, O.Translator is a superior and more reliable choice.

 Its 'free preview' feature allows you to try it out with no risk at all.
 I highly recommend giving it a try—upload one of those complex documents that used to be a headache, and experience the impressive 'perfect format retention' for yourself.
-For everyday word lookups or getting a general idea, just keep using the Google Translate you’re already familiar with!
+For everyday word lookups or just to get the general idea, you can simply keep using the Google Translate you’re familiar with!